Kequc/kequtest/readme.md

 ## Use

-By default kequtest will find all test files recursively throughout the entire project and run them.
+By default will find all test files recursively throughout the current directory and run them.
 Test files should have `.test.js` as their extension, using `describe()` and `it()` blocks to organise.
 If an error is thrown the test fails.

-The easiest way to throw errors is to use Node's [assert library](https://nodejs.org/api/assert.html).
+The easiest way to throw errors is Node's [`assert`](https://nodejs.org/api/assert.html) library.

 ## Example